thuyptt/reproduction-infotabs-code/README.md

 -- model_name: model finename usually is in format 'model_<batch_number>_<dev_accuracy>' (only used while prediction, i.e., model is "test")
 -- save_folder: name the primary models directory appropriately as ./../.../temp/models/ (only used while training i.e., model is "train")
 -- save_dir: name the primary models directory appropriately, usually same as the in_dir final directory (only used while training, i.e., model is "train")
--- nooflabels: set as 3 as three labels entailment, neutral and contradiction) -- save_enable: set as 1 to save prediction files as predict_<datsetname>.json in model_dir. json contains accuracy, predicted label and gold label (in the same sequence order as the dataset set tsv in temp/data/)  (only used while prediction, i.e., model is "test")
+-- nooflabels: set as 3 as three labels entailment, neutral and contradiction -- save_enable: set as 1 to save prediction files as predict_<datsetname>.json in model_dir. json contains accuracy, predicted label and gold label (in the same sequence order as the dataset set tsv in temp/data/)  (only used while prediction, i.e., model is "test")
 -- eval-splits: ' '  separated datasplits names [dev, test_alpha1, test_alpha2, test_alpha3] (only used while prediction, i.e., model is "test")
 -- seed: set a particular seed
 -- parallel:  for a single GPU, 1 for multiple GPUs (used when training large data, use the same flag at both predictions and train time)

 ```
+Run following command:

+mkdir -p ./../../temp/models
+. classifier.sh                # to train the model
+. verifier.sh                  # to test the model

+'''
 After training you would see a ```temp/models/``` folder. ```temp/models/``` will contain sub-folders for several premise types.
 Furthermore, prediction would create ```predict_<split>.json``` files.
 For example,
 ```